-I never figured out why I put the power-lines up.
+I don't remember why I put the power-lines up.
+But I like them.

 A neighbor who worked for a sign company asked me if I wanted an old Carl’s Junior Happy Star sign, how could I say no?
 I planted him in my front yard, wrapped him in canvas (a la Christo) and planted some flower seeds.